Skip to code content (skip section selection)

 (v) All restorations shall conform to applicable Standard Detail Drawing #H-1042 or to a standard as determined by the Department.

-(vi) Where street openings cannot be confined to within 8 feet of the curb line, including the required cut back, and/or within the sidewalk area, full curb to curb roadway restoration shall be required where protected street status has been in effect for 18 months or less, unless otherwise directed by the Commissioner.
+(vi) Where street openings cannot be confined to within 8 feet of the curb line, including the required cut back, and/or within the sidewalk area, and where protected street status has been in effect for 18 months or less, the permittee shall restore the street opening or excavation pursuant to the Department's protected street restoration requirements, unless otherwise directed by the Commissioner.

 (vii) The permanent restoration shall be flushed with the surrounding pavement on all sides of the restoration.
 In the event a permanent restoration pavement installed in violation of the provisions of subparagraph (i) of this paragraph (4) settles more than two inches (2") below the surrounding existing surface during the life of the guarantee period, this shall be deemed a failure of the backfill compaction, in which case, the permittee shall remove all of the failed backfill, down to the subsurface facility, and install new, properly compacted backfill.